Booosiecon/AMOC-Analysis-Project/writeup.md

 ![Comparison of Calculated and Official UMO Transport Series](figures/Part1_Comparison_of_calculated_and_official_UMO_transport_series.png)

 This figure shows the comparison between the calculated UMO transport timeseries and official product.
-The 2 series shows very similar fluctuations, and apprently, the calclated one always higher than the official product, with the calcualted data occasionally appearing more aggressive.
+The 2 series shows very similar fluctuations, and obviously, the calclated one always higher than the official product, with the calcualted data occasionally appearing more aggressive.

 Here is a table showing the results from the correlation analysis: